-Recalling your past accomplishments is an important step during the job search process and in managing your career.
+Recalling your past accomplishments is an important first step during the job search process.
+These stories are the proof you need to show future employers.

-If you are just starting your job search, recalling past accomplishments is a great way to identify your strengths, transferrable skills and pinpoint what you enjoy doing!
-(Plus you will use them in developing your resume and during job interviews.)
+If you are just starting your job search, recalling your past accomplishments is a great way to identify your strengths and transferrable skills plus this will help you pinpoint what you enjoy doing!

 How To Use Accomplishments To Identify Your Skills